NCAS-CMS/cfdm/docs/source/philosophy.rst

 extra, higher level functionality.

 The `cf-python <https://cfpython.bitbucket.io/>`_ [#devel]_ and
-`cf-plot <http://ajheaps.github.io/cf-plot/>`_ packages are built on the CF data model and incude much more higher level functionality.
+`cf-plot <http://ajheaps.github.io/cf-plot/>`_ packages, that will soon be built on top of the cfdm package, incude much more higher level functionality.

 **API**
 -------